There are special requirements to meet if you would like to bring your spouse, civil partner or children to the UK while you study here.

 Childcare and education

-If your spouse or children are here as your dependants and they wish to study at Higher Education level then they can study full-time or part-time.
-They would be assessed for fees, under the same rules as you.
-Remember if a dependant starts a course of study which they need to finish after you have completed your studies and time in the UK then they may need to return home in order to apply for a visa to continue their studies in the UK.
+It is important to note that if a dependant starts a course of study which they need to finish after you have completed your studies and time in the UK then they may need to return home in order to apply for a visa to continue their studies in the UK.

 Dependants and work

-If you have been granted leave to be in the UK for 12 months or more, your family members should automatically be given permission to work.
+If you have been granted leave to stay in the UK for 12 months or more, your family members should automatically be given permission to work.
 It is, therefore, important that any family member who is making an immigration application separately from you has evidence of how long you are allowed to be in the UK as a student.

 Before starting work in the UK, your dependant should check what conditions are attached to the immigration permission.
 If s/he is allowed to work, the only condition will be: “No recourse to public funds”.
 This means that your family member can take up full-time or part-time employment, be self-employed or set up a business.
 If the words 'No work' or 'Work prohibited' appear on their immigration permission, then your dependant is not allowed to undertake any work, paid or unpaid.